Nsilvestro/Nsilvestro.github.io/README.md

 Included in the portfolio is a recorded code review.
 The review for each artifact includes a walkthrough of existing functionality, an analysis of the code, as well as identification of areas for enhancements.
 The artifacts listed above are the ones detailed in the code review video.

-A transcript of the video review can be found [here.](Nsilvestro.github.io/Code Review Script.pdf)
+A transcript of the video review can be found under the file titled code review script.

 ## Enhancements
 Narratives are included for each category of enhancment.
 The narratives focus on a description of each artifact, a justification on the inclusion of each artifact, and a reflection on the enhancement process.